 Keep in mind that hair pulling is not limited to the scalp either.
 Although it is more common to pull hairs on the top of the head, some people pull on their eyebrow hairs, facial hair, chest hair, and underarm hair.

 Usually, although not always, the hairs are pulled only one at a time.

-Hair loss can be permanent, but usually the hairs will grow back if the trichotillomania is stopped.
+Hair loss can be permanent, but usually, the hairs will grow back if you learn to control the trichotillomania.
 However, because the condition can be embarrassing, some people also struggle with low self-esteem, social phobia, and other related conditions.

 Trichotillomania Causes – Why Do People Pull Their Hair?